shaocheng16/epwgen/README.md

 Any calculation parameters that are missing or have been "hardcoded" should be easy enough to introduce/change in the input lists called *_in.
 Everything should still work if you wish to do so.

-The calculations need to be run on a cluster with IBM® Platform™ LSF® implementation however modifying it to run on different workload schedulers like SLURM should not be difficult (positions of necessary changes are denoted by "LSF" in the main script).

-For spin orbit coupling you will most likely need an updated postprocessing script ("pp.py").
+Requirements:
+  -Cluster with IBM LSF workload scheduler.
+Positions of LSF relevant lines that need to be changed for a different scheduler     (e.g. SLURM) are denoted by an "LSF" comment.
+  -Quantum Espresso v.
+6.4
+  -python3
+  -environment modules

 Solving the Eliashberg equations does not work at the moment.

 The script contains a crude but quick and working example.
-You only need to specify the absolute path to the pseudopotentials on your cluster.
+You only need to specify the absolute path to the pseudopotentials on your cluster and the module names.